 Accordingly, foods that feature a lot of plant-based proteins may boast a very high protein content, but much of this protein will remain inaccessible to your dog.
 You can’t always avoid plant-based proteins when picking a dog food (particularly if you are opting for a grain-free option), but it is wise to select one that relies on animal-based proteins as much as possible.

 Things to Look for when Picking a Good Dog Food

-Although we primarily looked at the protein content (and the sources from which the protein was derived) when putting together our recommendations below, we also considered a number of other important factors.
+Although we primarily looked at the protein content (and the sources from which the protein was derived) when putting together our recommendations above, we also considered a number of other important factors.